 app.exec_()

-The following examples use a numpy array for their data source.
-The array will only accept valid values (in this case integers) when setting, so we must first coerce the value to an integer before setting it on the error.
-If you enter something which isn't a valid integer (e.g. jdskfjdskjfndsf ) the int() call will throw a ValueError, which we catch.
-By returning False when this exception is thrown we cancel the edit.
+The following example uses a NumPy array as the data source for an editable QTableView.
+NumPy arrays enforce data types, so we must first coerce the value to an integer before setting it on the array.
+If the user enters something which isn't a valid integer (e.g. jdskfjdskjfndsf ), the int() call will throw a ValueError, which we catch.
+By returning False when this exception is thrown, we cancel the edit:

 import numpy as np